xtermjs/xtermjs.org/_docs/guides/flowcontrol.md

 This mechanism avoids most `pause` and `resume` calls and tries to get a steady flow between LOW and HIGH watermark.
 Optimal values for HIGH and LOW will vary alot depending on the circumstances.
 Rule of thumb - to keep the emulator snappy for keystrokes under fast input HIGH should not be greater than 500K.
 A good test scenario is running `yes`, then pressing Ctrl-C and check if the response is within an acceptible range.

-Note that this variant still does some nonsence work - it places a callback for every single chunk of data.
+Note that this variant still does some nonsense work - it places a callback for every single chunk of data.
 There are several ways to reduce the callback pressure, e.g. place it only on every n-th chunk, or, as shown here, count pending callbacks instead:

 ```Javascript
 const CALLBACK_BYTE_LIMIT = 100000;